Published on: 12 March 2013 | Last updated: 7 January 2020

 - a route from the Dolomites to Venezia starting at Cortina d’Ampezzo, and heading south through Belluno Vittorio Veneto, Conegliano, Treviso and on towards Venezia.

-You can of course combine more than one route.
-The veneto.to routes take in almost all the main towns of the area (Feltre is the major omission) so you can mix and match.
+You can, of course, combine more than one route.
+The veneto.eu routes take in almost all the main towns of the area (Feltre is the major omission) so you can mix and match.
 The routes provide an essential alternative in an area where the main roads can get very busy.

 In addition to the multi-day routes there’s also the (cycling excursions) section which includes a number of day rides.
 You can of course adapt these and incorporate them into multi-day tours.
 The section includes seven signposted routes:

 - E1 – La Lunga Via delle Dolomiti (‘The long trail of the Dolomites’).
 This follows the course of the old railway line that ran between Pieve di Cadore, Cortina d’Ampezzo and Toblach in the Süd Tirol.
 The Veneto section finishes at the Passo Cimabanche above Cortina, but you can go on to Toblach where it links with the Pusterbike and Drauradweg cycleways.
 The route is served by train and ‘bici-bus’ services.

 - E2 - L’Anello dei Colli Eugenei (‘Circular cycle path of the Euganean Hills’)